Tennis-France's Tsonga to retire after Roland Garros | Sports-Games

 Tennis-France's Tsonga to retire after Roland Garros

-Tsonga has struggled with injuries in recent years and claimed only his second win since 2019 in February after missing almost the entire 2020 season with a back injury and posting a 1-8 record last year.
-"It is with great emotion that I announce today my decision to stop my career at the next French Open," Tsonga wrote on Twitter.
+Tsonga, 36, has struggled with injuries in recent years and claimed only his second win since 2019 in February after missing almost the entire 2020 season with a back injury and posting a 1-8 record last year.
+"My head tells me, 'But you can play all your life,' and at the same time your body reminds you that your abilities to surpass yourself are no longer there," Tsonga said in a video shared on his social media channels.

-"So many incredible moments, joy shared with an audience that has given me so much...
-Hoping for one last thrill with you!"
+Tsonga finished runner-up at the Australian Open in 2008 and has reached another five Grand Slam semi-finals.
+He has won 18 ATP titles, including two Masters 1000 tournaments, since turning professional in 2004 and also won an Olympic silver medal in doubles at the London Games in 2012.

+"I hope that I will stay in shape before and be able to be who I always have been at this tournament," added Tsonga, referring to Roland Garros, which runs from May 22-June 5.
+"The goal is to be myself, to be Jo-Wilfried Tsonga the tennis player...
+I have always set myself high goals to try to get what I can.
+For me, this will be the opportunity to do it one last time."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)